noiceengg/contracts/README.md

-# NoiceLaunchpad
+# Noice Launchpad Contracts
-Noice Launchpad is a permissioned launchpad built on top of Doppler Multicurve and Uniswap V4 for sniper protection during early growth phase.
+Noice Launchpad is a permissioned launchpad built on top of [Doppler Multicurve](https://doppler.lol/multicurve.pdf) and Uniswap V4 for sniper protection during early growth phase.

 ## Acknowledgement

 This codebase is a fork of [Doppler](https://github.com/whetstoneresearch/doppler) at commit [`204d121`](https://github.com/whetstoneresearch/doppler/commit/204d1217c9a633cfe1f9b8da63feb649d0a9aa04).
-The NoiceLaunchpad currently extends Doppler's Multicurve contracts, and hence forking from the multicurve contracts have been helpful with tests and scripting.
+The NoiceLaunchpad currently extends Doppler's Multicurve contracts and hence forking from the multicurve contracts have been helpful with tests and scripting.

 ## Core Features